Aubrey-Anderson/ForestFiresModelAnalysis/README.md

 # ForestFiresModelAnalysis
-Finding the best model for data about forest fires
+Using automated variable selection, residual analysis, and transformations to find the best model for a data set about forest fires.